aaron1729/RAG-chatbot/README.md

 # overview

-this is a silly little chatbot that uses RAG to reference previous chat threads, so that you can "chat with your chats"! it's built using react + vite with a sqlite database, using a python server running llama index for RAG.

-schematically, it's organized as follows.
+this is a silly little chatbot that uses RAG to reference previous chat threads, so that you can "chat with your chats"! it's built using react + vite with a sqlite database, using a python server running llama index for RAG. schematically, these components are organized as follows.

 ![RAG Chatbot Schematic](assets/RAG-chatbot-schematic.png)

-it could be organized more cleanly with a single server, but i started out with just node and then added python for llama index.
+it could be organized more cleanly with a single server, but i started out with just a node server and then added the python server later to use llama index.

 # installation